Recursive Tree Grammar Autoencoders: Background and Related Work

-To avoid ambiguities during parsing, we impose in this paper that our regular tree grammars are \emph{deterministic}, i.e.\ no two grammar rules have the same right-hand-side.
-This is no restriction to expressiveness, as any regular tree grammar can be re-written as deterministic, if one permits multiple starting symbols.
+Algorithm~\ref{alg:parse_tree} can be ambiguous if multiple nonterminals $A$ exist such that $A \to x(B_1, \ldots, B_k) \in R$ in line 5.
+To avoid such ambiguities, we impose that our regular tree grammars are \emph{deterministic}, i.e.\ no two grammar rules have the same right-hand-side.
+This is sufficient to ensure that any tree corresponds to a unique rule sequence.